 This project is supported by funding from U.S. National Science Foundation, U.S. DOE Office of Science, Ohio Board of Regents, Ohio Department of Development, Cisco Systems, Cray, Intel, Linux Networx, Mellanox, NVIDIA, QLogic, and Sun Microsystems; and equipment donations from Advanced Clustering, AMD, Appro, Chelsio, Dell, Fulcrum, Fujitsu, Intel, Mellanox, Microway, NetEffect, QLogic and Sun.
 Other technology partner includes: TotalView.

-(NEW) MVAPICH2 2.2rc2 with support for Intel KNL, enhanced performance for MPI_Comm_Split, support for multiple MPI initializations, graceful fallback to shared-memory if LiMIC2 or CMA fails, tuning for EDR systems, optimization and tuning for Opal, Bridges and Stampede 1.5 systems is available. [more]
+(NEW) MVAPICH2 2.2 GA with support for Intel KNL, OpenPower, EDR, Omni-Path, and RoCE V2; enhanced performance for MPI_Comm_Split, support for multiple MPI initializations, graceful fallback to shared-memory if LiMIC2 or CMA fails, tuning for EDR systems, optimization and tuning for many systems is available. [more]

-(NEW) MVAPICH2-X 2.2rc2 introducing support for Intel KNL for MPI, PGAS (OpenSHMEM, UPC, UPC++ and CAF), and Hybrid MPI+PGAS; and MPI support for On-Demand Paging (ODP) is available. [more]
+(NEW) MVAPICH2-X 2.2 GA with support for Intel KNL and OpenPower for MPI, PGAS (OpenSHMEM, UPC, UPC++ and CAF), and Hybrid MPI+PGAS; MPI support for On-Demand Paging (ODP) and Unified Memory Registration (UMR) and support for INAM is available. [more]

 MVAPICH2-Virt 2.2rc1 (based on MVAPICH2 2.2rc1) targeting virtual machine based and container based HPC cloud computing environments with InfiniBand, SR-IOV and OpenStack is available. [more]

-4th Annual MVAPICH User Group (MUG) Meeting to take place on August 15-17, 2016 in Columbus, Ohio, USA.
-Student Travel Grants are available.
-Click here for more details.
+4th Annual MVAPICH User Group (MUG) Meeting took place on August 15-17, 2016 in Columbus, Ohio, USA.
+Click here for presentation slides and videos.